stephaniegatt/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  to encrypt the info stored in the local storage, to access an authenticated page

 - [ ] What steps can you take in your web apps to keep your data secure?

+  you can create a private route, where the protected path will only render with authentication

 - [ ] Describe how web servers work.

+  a server processes incoming network requests, it stores, processes, and delivers webpages to clients.
+It supports physical data interchange with other devices connecte to the web

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  CREATE, READ, UPDATE, DELETE = HTTP methods let c = put/post; let r = get; let u = put; let d = delete;

 ## Project Set Up